Skip to content

 if self.name.islower():

-msg = 'The name should not be written in lowercase'
+msg = 'Name must not be entirely lowercase'

 raise ValueError(msg)